Spedhelper

 High School Algebra IEP Goals

+Browse CCS-aligned IEP goals and objectives for pre-algebra, algebra 1, and algebra 2.
 These mathematics goals for students in 9th to 12th grade focus on skills from pre-algebra to algebra 1 and 2.
 Not seeing the grade level or skill you need?
 Check out our middle school and high school algebra goals.
+Want to see what goals look like in your state?
+Go through our state specific IEP guides.
+Need to know if an IEP goal is good and what IDEA says about goals?
+Check out our how to read IEP goals pages.

 • Interpret parts of an expression, such as terms, factors, and coefficients.
 CCSS.MATH.CONTENT.HSA.SSE.A.1.A